 Avoid heat-related illness

-BLUE SPRINGS, Mo. — Even if you think you’re getting used to the triple-digit temperatures, you need to watch out for signs of heat-related illness.
+BUTLER, Mo. — Even if you think you’re getting used to the sweltering weather, you need to watch out for signs of heat-related illness.

 Forms of heat-related illness include heat cramps, heat exhaustion and heat stroke, says Tammy Roberts, University of Missouri Extension nutrition and health education specialist.

-Heat cramps usually occur as a result of heavy sweating, sometimes several hours after a person has been out of the heat, Roberts said.
+Heat cramps are usually a result of heavy sweating, sometimes several hours after a person has been out of the heat, Roberts said.
 The cramps can be very painful and usually affect the arms, legs or abdomen.

 “To help prevent heat cramps, drink a fluid that has electrolytes during and after long periods of heavy sweating,” she said.

 Heat stroke, the most serious heat-related illness, is life-threatening.
 It occurs when the body has lost too much water and salt.
 That loss, along with the body’s inability to cool itself, makes body heat rise to dangerous levels.
-Symptoms of heat stroke include a high body temperature with no sweating; any of the above symptoms of heat exhaustion; nausea and vomiting; seizures; difficulty breathing; and high blood pressure.
+Symptoms of heat stroke include a high body temperature with no sweating, nausea and vomiting, seizures, difficulty breathing, high blood pressure, and any of the symptoms of heat exhaustion mentioned above.
 If you suspect someone has heat stroke, call 911 and try to cool the person as quickly as possible.

-Anyone can suffer from a heat-related illness, but the people at greatest risk are infants and young children, senior citizens, people who are obese and those who are already physically ill.
+Anyone can suffer from a heat-related illness, but at greatest risk are infants and young children, senior citizens, people who are obese, and those who are already physically ill.